Academic Assistant Principal

 The goal of the Academic Enhancement Program is to offer services to students with learning differences such as dyslexia, and to develop skills that are necessary to succeed in the E. D. White curriculum.

-E. D. White is proud to announce the Third Quarter Honor Roll The Honor Roll is a special recognition for outstanding academic achievement.
+E. D. White is proud to announce the First Semester Honor Roll The Honor Roll is a special recognition for outstanding academic achievement.
 It is